So, You Want to Hire Your First Sales Rep? Read This First To Avoid This Common Trap.

 My advice is to do this first:

-Set your business up for sales success, BEFORE you hire your first rep.
+Set your business up for sales success, first.

 Only then can you hire your first rep with confidence, and scale your business up from there.
 This way, you won’t have to stop-start again, just when your business is taking off.

-Take this free Sales Funnel Assessment to find out just how ready you really are to hire your first sales rep.
+Take this free Sales Assessment to find out just how ready you really are to hire your first sales rep.

 Or, contact me directly to discuss your specific requirements and how I can help you get there.
 Your first call with me is always free.